googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

  onAdOpened: (Ad ad) => print('Ad opened.'),
  // Called when an ad removes an overlay that covers the screen.
  onAdClosed: (Ad ad) => print('Ad closed.'),
- // For iOS only.
-Called before dismissing a full screen view.
- onAdWillDismissScreen: (Ad ad) => print('Ad will dismiss screen.'),
  // Called when an impression occurs on the ad.
  onAdImpression: (Ad ad) => print('Ad impression.'),
 );